suchipi/switch-joy-con/README.md

 // Decide which to use, and then call `open` on it. const left = devices[0].open();

+// NOTE: for third-party Joy-Cons, you may have to pass a side string:
+// const left = devices[0].open("left");

 // The `buttons` property always contains up-to-date buttons state: console.log(left.buttons);
 // {